 Grassroots organizing, and the broader work of local coalitions can make the difference when communities seek to protect and expand public transportation service.
 APTA provides grants to help the fight for public transportation.

-Any local public transportation coalition is eligible, provided it has the support of the local APTA transit system member(s) and makes a pledge to become a member in good standing of the National Alliance of Public Transportation Advocates (NAPTA) before receiving a grant.
+Any local public transportation coalition is eligible, provided it has the support of the local APTA member(s) and makes a pledge to become a member in good standing of the National Alliance of Public Transportation Advocates (NAPTA) before receiving a grant.
 Membership in NAPTA is free.
 For this grant program, a coalition is defined as a collection of groups and/or individuals joined together for the common purpose of promoting transit.
-An APTA transit system member may apply for the funds on behalf of a coalition or a coalition may apply directly for the funds.
-Grant applications will be solicited from June 17th – August 2, 2019.
+An APTA public transit system member may apply for the funds on behalf of a coalition or a coalition may apply directly for the funds.
+Grant applications will be solicited until August 21, 2020.

 Deadlines and grant requirement dates are as follows: